City of Vista City Council

 - Lived in Vista community since 1973.

-- The Mayor has three grown daughters, Traci, Tori and Tera, who all graduated from Vista High School; two grandsons, Tanner and Riley, who both graduated from Ranch Buena Vista High School; and one granddaughter, Viola.
+- The Mayor has three grown daughters, Traci, Tori and Tera, who all graduated from Vista High School; three grandsons, Tanner and Riley, who both graduated from Ranch Buena Vista High School and baby Oliver; and one granddaughter, Viola.

 E-mail: Judy Ritter